 Sometimes Critical Financial Events are predictable or even planned, but in equal measure these events are often unexpected or unaccounted for.
 In both scenarios though, these events have the capacity to have a profound impact on your life.
 They can be the reason you make a financial plan in the first place, and simultaneously make the best laid plans obsolete without warning.

 Your life will be full of your own unique pattern of Critical Financial Events.
-You will be much happier throughout your life and have greater peace of mind if you have planned for the different possible events that can occur.
+You may be much happier throughout your life if you have planned for the different possible events that can occur.
 We follow a process of planning for potential Critical Financial Events which may affect you and your family.
-Our purpose is to cushion the effects of the Critical Financial Events in your life so you stay on track and reach your financial goals and objectives.
+Our purpose is to cushion the effects of the Critical Financial Events in your life so you stay on track and pursue your financial goals and objectives.

 You want a reasonable rate of return at an acceptable level of risk.
 In the world of finance, risk management refers to the practice of identifying potential risks in advance, analyzing them and taking precautionary steps to reduce/curb the risk.
 A properly defined and documented process will give the greatest chance of a successful outcome.
 The primary goal of personal risk management is to protect your goals, dreams, treasures and your personal well-being from life’s “what if’s.”